 We like lamb on the rare side of medium rare, and this roast was perfectly done to our taste.
 Clearly an accurate meat thermometer is essential, and it helps to insert the meat thermometer at different places into the deep interior of the roast to get a good read.

 A great way to keep tabs on how well the roast is cooking is to use a remote thermometer.
-This way you can tell when the roast is done without having to open the oven door, avoiding the loss of heat that comes from doing that.

 These directions assume that you have let the roast sit at room temperature for an hour or two before roasting.
 If you are taking a roast and cooking it directly from the fridge, it will take longer to cook.